 (Many trans folks don’t have any kind of surgery at all for a variety of reasons, including that it is often prohibitively expensive.
 Many trans folks also do not believe there is nothing wrong with their bodies and have no desire to change them in surgically.
 Still, there is no one answer or method for transgender people to follow and everyone makes the decision that’s best for them.)

-There is no doctor in the US that would allow any kind of surgery to be performed on children or teens who are minors.
 Children who transition (the process of changing their outward appearance to match their gender) typically only change their appearance via clothing, hair styles, and other external methods.
 A child typically figures out their “true gender” between 3-5 years old.
 As puberty approaches, they may choose to start taking certain hormones like puberty blockers.
 These hormones simply delay the start of puberty.
 The decision to start other hormones (such as estrogen or testosterone) are always made in consultation with doctors (typically an endocrinologist and primary care physician) and the parents/guardians.
 Puberty blockers are not permanent and cause no damage to the child.

 Many trans folks have the goal of “passing.”
 (Not being able to tell they are transgender.)
 Many do not.
 Transgender people may or may not fit the standards you set of what someone in a certain gender should follow, nor do many of them want to.